rgiraud69/romain-giraud/README.md

 # Romain Giraud Website Readme

-This website is a showcase website for a free lancer.
+This website is a showcase website for a free lancer who makes videos.
 It is a static site generated using [Jekyll](https://jekyllrb.com/).
 It is hosted on [Netlify](https://www.netlify.com/) and uses [Forestry](https://forestry.io/) as a CMS.
 The website is available at https://www.romaingiraud.fr.